 Beginning with 1 September 1952 the schools of church singers of Suceava and Roman had been certified and transferred to Neamt Monastery functioning as a school of the Metropoly of Suceava and Moldavia.
 It functions ever since incessantly as a seminary while the school of church singers functioned only periodically.

-, the Seminary of Neamt Monastery became, against all kind of oppositions of the communist ideology, one of the most valuable school of theology in Romania.
+By continuing with the care and preoccupation for education, the extension and modernization of the material resources, the Seminary of Neamt Monastery became, against all kind of oppositions of the communist ideology, one of the most valuable school of theology in Romania.

 At the moment, the school is functioning with a number of 359 pupils among which 161 are at the Seminary (full-time education), 47 pupils part-time education, 84 pupils in evening courses, and 67 at the Church Singers section.
 A number of 21 teachers is working for the education of this young people.
 The School is now under the cover of the Archbishopric of Iassi, being counted among the schools of middle level in the framework of the National Education Minister, still confronting, however, with material problems.